Judge declares mistrial in case against former Iowa trooper - NewsBreak

 Judge declares mistrial in case against former Iowa trooper

-CEDAR RAPIDS, Iowa — A federal judge declared a mistrial Friday in the case of a former Iowa state trooper who was charged withusing unreasonable force against a motorcyclist during a traffic stop.
+CEDAR RAPIDS, Iowa (AP) — A federal judge declared a mistrial Friday in the case of a former Iowa state trooper who was charged with using unreasonable force against a motorcyclist during a traffic stop.

 The judge declared the mistrial after jurors said in a note that “we have decided as a group that we cannot reach an unanimous decision or verdict” on the charges against Robert James Smith, according to the Cedar Rapids Gazette.